gitGNU/gnu_stribog/README.txt

-This may look inconsistent, this can be argued, but the author considers this approach to be the most correct one. the copyright holder may change this point of view in future releases to make it more consistent, but for no past release.
+This may look inconsistent, this can be argued, but the author considers this approach to be the most correct one. the copyright holder may change this point of view in future to make it more consistent, but for no files released earlier.

 The software part is released right under the terms of the GNU GPL v2.